Freeflow

 Freeflow (also free flow and free-flow) in underwater diving apparatus is a continuous flow of gas from a storage or supply unit.
-In scuba diving it is usually undesirable and considered a malfunction, while in surface supplied diving it may be a malfunction or a user selected option in demand systems, or the standard mode of operation in freeflow systems.
+In scuba diving it is usually undesirable and considered a malfunction and a hazard, while in surface supplied diving it may be a malfunction or a user selected option in demand systems, or the standard mode of operation in freeflow systems.

 Freeflow systems

 A freeflow diving gas supply has a continuous flow of breathing gas to the diver's helmet, or in some cases, full-face mask.
 The gas flows regardless of whether the diver breathes it, and most of the gas supply is not used.
 This is wasteful, so is generally only used when the breathing gas is air, which is cheap, and can be supplied from a low pressure compressor.

-Freeflow helmets were used in early diving apparatus, and the historically important Standard Diving gear with the copper helmet is a free-flow system.
+Freeflow helmets were used in early diving apparatus, such as the historically important standard diving dress with the copper helmet.
 The system is simple and robust, and relatively safe in contaminated water as the internal pressure of the helmet can be maintained at a slightly higher setting than the external pressure to prevent leaks back through the exhaust valve.